kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 First it executes a `copy` task.
 The `copy` task prepares a set of parameters to be passed to CloudFormation Template.
-It copies a template file into `build/parameters.json` while interpolating a `$bucketname` symbol to the value specified in the `rootProject/gradle.properties` file.
+It copies a template file into `build/parameters.json` while interpolating a `$bucketName` symbol in the template to the value specified in the `rootProject/gradle.properties` file.

 Secondly it executes a `exec` task which executes an external bash script file [`awscli-cooked.sh`](./awscli-cooked.sh) with sub-command `createStack`.
-Let's have a look at the code fragment:
+Let's have a quick look at the code fragment:

 ```
 sub_createStack() {